Double check: Rodgers tries wristband with plays

-GREEN BAY, Wis. -- You might see Aaron Rodgers do something he's never done before in an NFL game on Sunday against the Minnesota Vikings: wear a play-calling cheat sheet on his wrist.
+GREEN BAY, Wis. -- You might see Aaron Rodgers do something he has never done before in an NFL game on Sunday against the Minnesota Vikings: wear a playcalling cheat sheet on his wrist.

 LaFleur wouldn't say for sure whether Rodgers will use it against the Vikings, but he thinks it could help.